umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/The-Umbraco-Cloud-Portal/index.md

 # The Umbraco Cloud Portal

-To make working with your Umbraco Cloud projects as simple as possible we've build the Umbraco Cloud Portal, where you can view and manage all your projects having only to remember one set of login credentials.
+To make working with your Umbraco Cloud projects as simple as possible we've built the Umbraco Cloud Portal where you can view and manage all your projects.

 ## Manage your projects